 The EIT Law and the Implementation Rules have made an effort to scrutinize transactions between related parties.
 Pursuant to the EIT Law and the Implementation Rules, the tax authorities may impose mandatory adjustment on tax due to the extent a related party transaction is not in line with arm's-length principle or was entered into with a purpose to reduce, exempt or delay the payment of tax.
-We expect more detailed rules applicable to transactions between related parties will be issued by PRC tax authorities in the future.
-Accordingly, we will assess the impact of such rules after its issuance.
+On January 8, 2009, the State Administration of Taxation issued the Implementation Measures for Special Tax Adjustments (Trial).
+The measures set forth tax-filing disclosure and documentation requirements, clarify the definition of "related party", guide the selection and application of transfer pricing methods, and outline the due process procedures for transfer pricing investigation and assessment.

 If Baidu Online, Baidu Times or Baidu China no longer qualifies for the preferential tax treatment, we will consider available options under applicable law that would enable us to qualify for further preferential tax treatment.
 To the extent we are unable to offset the impact of the expiration of Baidu Online's, Baidu Times' or Baidu China's preferential tax treatment with new tax exemptions, tax incentives or other tax benefits, the expiration of their preferential tax treatment may cause our effective tax rate to increase.
 The amount of income tax payable by our PRC subsidiaries in the future will depend on various factors, including, among other things, the results of operations and taxable income of, and the statutory tax rate applicable to, each of the subsidiaries.
 Our effective tax rate depends partially on the extent of the relative contribution of each of our subsidiaries to our consolidated taxable income.
-In 2006 and 2007, our consolidated effective tax rate was 4.0% and -2.1%, respectively.
+In 2007 and 2008, our consolidated effective tax rate was -2.1% and 9.97%, respectively.